 If you like the game, you can extend it to other areas of your agile practice.

 6. 🚢 Agile Battleships – A game to teach the benefit of tight feedback loops

 You may already be familiar with the game of battleships.
 But imagine playing it blind.

-The Agile Battleships game from BoxUK helps to teach teams the importance of tight feedback loops by offering two rounds of battleships: one blind, and one with feedback.
+The Agile Battleships game from BoxUK (originally by Adaptagility), helps to teach teams the importance of tight feedback loops by offering two rounds of battleships: one blind, and one with feedback.